-While garlic mustard remains below peak infestation levels, and the number of plants removed has decreased, management should remain a top priority at this facility, along with purple loosestrife.
+While garlic mustard remains below peak infestation levels, and the number of plants removed has decreased, management should remain a top priority at this facility, along with purple loosestrife and wild parsnip.
 Local eradication may be possible with ongoing efforts.